-Often clients will be subject to this tax and not know it.
+Often clients' estates will be subject to this tax and clients will not be aware of this.
 Families are caught unawares!
-Many houses are now worth more than the minimum level to be charged inheritance tax.
+Many houses are now worth more than the minimum level at which inheritance tax is charged.
 Planning now can minimise, if not remove this tax demand entirely.

 This can be a complex subject and the effects of not planning can be significant for your surviving family.
-In addition, we can offer help to Executors of an estate with their application, policy valuation and understanding of assets, investments and life assurance policies (if applicable).
-Our Executor Services and your requirements can be considered further by telephone or email.
+In addition, we can offer help to the executors of an estate with their application, policy valuation and understanding of assets, investments and life assurance policies (if applicable).
+Our executor services and your requirements can be considered further by telephone or email.

 It is simple to take inexpensive steps to solve this problem or to go a long way to alleviating the inheritance tax liability.
 This is where bespoke planning, usually using a combination of exemptions and allowances, allows us to provide you with recommendations for you and your family to consider.
 We would need to take account of the gifts and allowances that you have used in the past, such as Potentially Exempt Transfers (PETs).

 Inheritance tax is always a topical and emotive subject and one that focuses the minds of those affected.

 We have detailed above some of the allowances available to help with financial planning and the potential reduction of any tax liability due.

 The change in inheritance tax calculation terms for the main residence (from 06 April 2017) has been welcomed by many as some respite against what has been described as a voluntary tax.
 However, it may not be as straightforward as first appears (when are tax affairs straightforward!) and it may be sensible to review your Will arrangements with a legal adviser, particularly if they are old.
 We would advocate a regular review of a Will document anyway to reflect clients' changing circumstances, possibly adding in Power of Attorney arrangements in a timely manner where likely to be needed.